 What’s your favorite, and your least favorite, bug (whether a true insect or a spider)?

 Me?
 I suppose I find most every insect fascinating–especially moths, as you may recall–and consistently only really loathe a couple: red lily beetles, and Japanese beetles.
 Well, and maybe ticks (but they’re surprisingly interesting, too, as I wrote about recently).

 No answer, or feeling shy?
 Say, “Count me in” or some such thing, but an answer’s even better.
 I’ll draw a random winner (U.S. or Canada only) after entries close after midnight Sunday, July 5, and will notify that person by email.
 Good luck to all.

-MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its sixth year in March 2016.
+MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
 In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
 Or play the June 29, 2015 show using the player near the top of this transcript.
 You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 (Photo credits: Carolina mantid by D. Shetlar; two-spotted stink bug by ThomasBentley.com; potato beetle, ichneumon wasp, bee, larvae in dill by A Way to Garden.
 Disclosure: Purchases from Amazon affiliate links yield a small commission.)